 In order to successfully setup and run a virtual machine, you’ll need to have 3 items in place.

-1. Virtualisation Enabled.
+- Virtualisation Enabled.
 You’ll need to have virtualisation enabled on your computer CPU.
 Either Intel VTx or AMD V/RVI.
 Usually it’ll be enabled by default, but it isn’t always so you should check your UEFI/BIOS.
-Search Google for detailed instructions of how to enable virtualisation on your particular computer.
+How To Enable Virtualisation On A PC.

 How To Download A Windows ISO Image.